Corpulence index

-The Corpulence Index (CI) (also Ponderal Index (PI) or Rohrer's Index) is a measure of corpulence, or of leanness in other variants, of a person calculated as a relationship between mass and height.
+The Corpulence Index (CI) (also Ponderal Index (PI), Rohrer's Index, Tri-ponderal Mass Index, or Triponderal Mass Index (TMI)) is a measure of corpulence, or of leanness in other variants, of a person calculated as a relationship between mass and height.

 It was first proposed in 1921 as the "Corpulence measure" by Swiss physician Fritz Rohrer and hence is also known as Rohrer's Index.
 It is similar to the body mass index, but the mass is normalized with the third power of body height rather than the second power.